bbalog87/catfish-genome/Assemly_pipeline.md

 ## Raw summary of methods used in the T2T assembly of the African catfsih genome

-Here, we document all steps to achieve chromosome-level telomere-to-telomrere T2T assembly, from the input data to the final phased, gap filled and polished asemblies.
+Here, we document all steps to achieve chromosome-level telomere-to-telomrere (T2T) assembly, from the input data to the final hplotype-resolved, gap-filled and polished asemblies.

 ### 1) Summary of generated sequencing data
 Tissues from the same single male adult animal (fish) was used to extrcat DNA for all samples.